edwin-huber/SparkAndLivyOnAKSSpot/README.md

 These scripts were using the current version of the Azure CLI (2.34.1) at the time of writing.
 Whilst written for PowerShell, we have used Az CLI to easily allow the transfer of this logic to Bash scripts if desired.

-This solution relys on the use of Helm Charts to configure a Livy Spark POD, which will start workers running in the AKS spot pools.

-The cluster is isolated and on a private network.
+This solution relys on the use of Helm Charts to configure a Livy Spark POD, which will start workers running in the AKS spot pools.The cluster is isolated and on a private network.
 It uses Azure Bastion and a JIT enabled VM to manage the AKS cluster and container registry.
 Alternative topologies could use a VPN gateway to access network resources in the protected environment.

 We used and adapted the information available here to run Livy in AKS: